ChristopherA/TokenEthics/docs/README.md

 - Should only users, not investors, be buying initial tokens?

-- What methods can we have smaller, more restrictive iterative rounds of ICO sale?
+- By what methods can we have smaller, more restrictive iterative rounds of ICO sale?

 - How do we design tokens for the long term, to be resilient and long-lived for the community that invests in it?